papivot/pace-docs/PKS Advanced troubleshooting with BOSH.md

 Succeeded
 ```

 Note that a tgz file gets downloaded to the user home directory in Ops Manager VM.
-This extracted files can be used for further troubleshooting and analysis.
+This extracted files can be very valuable for further troubleshooting and analysis.
 This can be also used by Pivotal Support.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxNDkxMTA5LC03MDMyMTMyMjQsLTY3Nj
+eyJoaXN0b3J5IjpbMTM2MjQyMDk4NCwtMjE0OTExMDksLTcwMz
-UwODUwMiwxMDU2MjU5NjA1LDE3MzA4MTAxLC0xNTgxOTg3OTQ0
+IxMzIyNCwtNjc2NTA4NTAyLDEwNTYyNTk2MDUsMTczMDgxMDEs
-LC0xODQzNDUyMDI3XX0=
+LTE1ODE5ODc5NDQsLTE4NDM0NTIwMjddfQ==
 -->